nikitahl/svg-2-code/README.md

 # SVG to Code

-Online tool to convert SVG image to code and vice versa.
+An online tool to convert SVG images to HTML code fast and easy.
+Make conversions also vice versa.

+Drag and drop SVG image to instantly see the output HTML code.
+Or paste/edit the HTML code and see the actual image in the Preview box.
+Copy output code to Clipboard or download SVG image to your computer.

 ## Code of Conduct